jsjoeio/gist-wiki/gistpad-feedback.md

 I'm curious though, I didn't have that before so what features was I missing?

 Ah, I reread the readme.
 That was if I wanted it to work directly with Foam.
 I see!
-That makes sense now then why you don't have the Graph because
+That makes sense now then why you don't have the Graph because Foam already accomplishes that :sm

 **Course-worthy**